-3 Black Women Share the Products That Dramatically Improved Their Skin
+3 Black Women Share Game-Changing Skin-Care Routines

 Primary Issue: Dryness

 Routine: For the majority of my life, I’ve had clear skin, but after puberty, I felt the need to develop a skin-care regimen to combat dryness.
-After trying tons of products from Aveeno to St. Ives to Ambi (I had the worst reaction to their products), I stumbled upon Trader Joe’s skin-care section!
-Now, my daily regimen is very simple, starting with Trader Joe’s Nourish All in One Facial Cleanser, followed by a few spritzes of Trader Joe’s Rose Water toner, and sealing it in with a little bit of Trader Joe’s Vitamin E Oil.
+After trying tons of products from Aveeno and St. Ives to Ambi (I had the worst reaction to their products), I stumbled upon Trader Joe’s skin-care section!
+Now, my daily regimen is very simple, starting with Trader Joe’s Nourish All-in-One Facial Cleanser, followed by a few spritzes of Trader Joe’s Rose Water Facial Toner, and sealing it in with a little bit of Trader Joe’s Vitamin E Oil.

 Take time to stop and spritz the Rose Water… It’s a breeze with #traderjoes Facial Toner at hand.
 Your face will feel hydrated & refreshed by our special formula that includes: Damask #rose water & oil (moisturizing); witch hazel (toning); and soapbark (conditioning).
 Mist your visage after you wash—then again, whenever la vie en rose begins to fade… — #FearlessFlyer (link in bio)

 I never would have guessed in a million years that their products would do the trick, but I love that my face is not too dry or not too oily as a result of them.
-Side note: Their Refresh Citrus Body Wash with Vitamin C and Coconut Body Butter are bomb.com!
+Side note: Their Refresh Citrus Body Wash with vitamin C and Coconut Body Butter are bomb.com!
 My skin is so soft all over and feels so good daily!

 Name: Danny